Welcome to the mountains!

 Courses and guiding in the mountains

 Experienced skiers can also benefit from more learning.
-Tyin Aktiv holds regular avalanche courses where you learn about snow conditions, avalanche assessment and the use of avalanche equipment in practice - knowledge that makes your trips both safer and better.
+Tau og Tind holds regular avalanche courses where you learn about snow conditions, avalanche assessment and the practical use of avalanche equipment – knowledge that makes your trips both safer and better.

 If you prefer hiking to a course, you can join a guided summit hike.
 This way you can experience the most beautiful mountains without having to worry about route selection or avalanche risk assessment.
 The guides know the area inside out and adapt the hike to your level and wishes – whether it's a leisurely hike to Stølsnøse or a longer day trip to Jotunheimen.